zilliztech/milvus-cdc/doc/cdc-usage.md

   defaultPartitionName: _default
   # read buffer length, mainly used for buffering if writing data to milvus-target is slow.
   readChanLen: 10
+  # milvus replicate channel name, which is `{msgChannel.chanNamePrefix.cluster}/{msgChannel.chanNamePrefix.replicateMsg}` in the milvus.yaml file
+  replicateChan: by-dev-replicate-msg
   # milvus-source mq config, which is pulsar or kafka
   pulsar:
     address: pulsar://localhost:6650